 Thirteen 2-hour videoconferences throughout the semester.

 - Global perspective, Scholarship, Communication, Cultural understanding, Ethics, Research,

 - Learning Outcomes

-- Display knowledge for understanding a selection of contemporary social justice issues
+- Demonstrate an understanding of a selection of justice issues within contemporary society